uccser/cs-unplugged/docs/source/author/understanding_configuration_files.rst

 There is a lot of content within the CS Unplugged project.
 We split this content across many files and configuration files are the things that bring everything together.
-Understanding how to read and write these configuration files is important for working on this project, because these files are used for configuring the content data when stored in the system database.
+These files are used for configuring the content data when stored in the system database, so it's important to understand how to read and write these configuration files for working on this project.

+Here is an example configuration file used to define follow up activities in the CS Unplugged project:

+.. code-block:: yaml

+  binary-number-bracelets:
+    number: 1
+    md-file: bracelets.md
+    curriculum-links:
+      - arts
+      - design

+  hidden-binary-signals:
+    number: 2
+    md-file: hidden-binary-signals.md
+    curriculum-links:
+      - science

 This page aims to give a brief tutorial on YAML files, so you can modify configuration files within this project.

-Here is an example YAML file:

-.. code-block:: yaml

-  learning-outcomes: learning-outcomes.yaml
-  programming-exercises-structure: programming-exercises-structure.yaml

-  topic-structure-files:
-    - binary-numbers/structure.yaml
-    - error-detection-and-correction/structure.yaml

 YAML files are mostly made up of key/value pairs, often called a dictionary within programming languages.